eman/iotrelay-influxdb/README.rst

 .. code-block:: ini

-    [iotrelay-tempodb]
+    [iotrelay-influxdb]
     reading types = power, weather
     host = influxdb hostname
     username = influxdb username
     password = influxdb password

-By default iotrelay-tempodb will batch 30 readings of each type before sending the batch to InfluxDB.
+By default iotrelay-influxdb will batch 30 readings of each type before sending the batch to InfluxDB.
 In the previous example, two separate batches would be maintained for power and weather readings.
 The batch size may be changed by adding the ``batch size`` option to the